 Prenups - an insurance policy for you and your family

 A marriage or civil partnership is hoped to be a life-long commitment between partners and all good partnerships are built on communication, mutual agreement, and shared goals.
-As much as you would never dream to start a business with a business partner on good intentions and best wishes, the same should be considered for a personal relationship, and a formal agreement should be part of your necessary pre-wedding tool kit.
+As much as you would never dream to start a business with a business partner on good intentions and best wishes, the same should be considered for a personal relationship, and formal pre-nuptial agreements should be part of your necessary pre-wedding tool kit.

 - Can a prenup protect my inheritance?